 CATAC - the Clinical Academics in Training Annual Conference - is a unique cross specialty event designed to bring clinical academic trainees together to present their work, meet one another and network with senior researchers.
-What was previously the Spring Meeting, CATAC is the result of the evolution of the prestigious meeting following an independent evaluation, and will be held at the Royal College of Physicians, Edinburgh on 8 November 2018.
+What was previously the Spring Meeting, CATAC is the result of the evolution of the prestigious meeting following an independent evaluation, and the most recent event was held at the Royal College of Physicians, Edinburgh on 8 November 2018.

 Are you a clinical academic trainee looking for a chance to present your research, perhaps for the first time?

 CATAC is a great opportunity for you to:

 - Meet with your peers and senior academics to build networks.

 - Raise your profile within the clinical academic community.